eprincipe/LearnAC/src/README.md

 Learn AC by Emanuel Carvalho - eprincip@uoguelph.ca Project Implementation for CIS*6120

--To execute the program, give the name of the dataset file as argument.
+# To execute the program, give the name of the dataset file as argument.

--Input details
+## Input details
 The inputfile must have a header paragraph consisting of 4 integers separated by spaces or tabs: r c ke kp